The Napa Wine Project

 The landscaping surrounding the winery and hospitality center is the work of Roche + Roche Landscape Architects.
 Their focus on the surrounding vegetation was on low-water usage plants.

-Progeny is part of the Napa Valley based Mercury Wine Syndicat, an exclusive network of 27 primarily Napa Valley boutique wineries and producers.
+Progeny is part of the Napa Valley based Mercury Wine Syndicate, an exclusive network of 27 primarily Napa Valley boutique wineries and producers.
 Membership is capped at 27 producers, with additional interested members added to a wait list.
 This syndicate is named in homage to Mercury the Roman god of communication and commerce.
 The name also refers to Napa County as in the latter half of the 1800s being a large producer of mercury, extracted from cinnabar ore from mines located primarily in Pope Valley and in the hills of the Vaca mountain range.
 The Mercury Wine Syndicate hosts member events and selected tastings both in Napa Valley and in other parts of the country.

 The winery is about a 20 minute drive from downtown Napa.
-Visits are by appointment with several experiences offered including a library tasting, offering a tastes of older vintages of their Cabernet Sauvignon.
+Visits are by appointment with several experiences offered including a library tasting, offering a tastes of older vintages of their Reserve Cabernet Sauvignon.
 Most of their experiences include small bites chosen by their estate chef, paired with the wines.

 The Wool’s have been significant contributors to the Queen of the Valley Hospital in the city of Napa.